 - to comply with my legal obligation(s) under the Representation of the People Regulations 2001

 - to comply with my legal obligation(s) under the Electoral Registration and Administration Act 2013

 - for the performance of a public interest task which has a clear basis in law (see above) or in the exercise of official authority vested in me as Data Controller ie: maintaining the register of electors, in the public interest, as provided for in electoral law

 Data processor(s) - the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
 As part of this process, your data will be shared with the Department for Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.

 Right to object - where processing your personal information is required for the performance of a public interest task (see lawful bases above), you have the right to object on ‘grounds relating to your particular situation’.
 I will have to demonstrate why it is appropriate for me to continue to use your personal data.

 You have the right to opt out of the electoral register at any time.
 I must remove you from this version and tell the statutory recipients in the next update.

-Retention period - I will hold the usual canvass information (name, previous names and address) for longer than the usual canvass period for the purpose of the canvass reform data test (as data will be needed until February 2020).
+Retention period - I will hold the usual canvass information (name, previous names and address) for longer than the usual canvass period for the purpose of the canvass reform data test.
 All information will be held securely and disposed of confidentially.

 Your other rights: for further details on your rights, refer to the Electoral Registration Officer Privacy Notice.